 When is the Mini-Grants Award cycle?

-A call for Mini-Grants will be sent out at the beginning of the school year.
-Mini-Grants are generally due by mid-October/early November, which the selection process taking place in December/January.
+Mini-Grants are due November 15, 2019, which the selection process taking place in December/January.
 Funds are available immediately upon award selection and must be used by June 30 of the fiscal year in which they are given.

 Are Mini-Grants awarded for faculty salaries?